MicrosoftDocs/memdocs/sccm/core/misc/online-documentation.md

 author: Brendunsms.author: brendunsmanager: angrobe

 ---
-# Online Documentation for System Center Configuration Manager
+# Online Documentation for System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 Welcome to the System Center Configuration Manager documentation library.

  Find the documentation library for the product version that you use: